-2 R. W. Emerson.
+2 R. W. Emerson's Poems.

-^{} The monastic vows required poverty, chastity, and obedience to the rules of their order.
+8 The monastic vows required poverty, chastity, and obedience to the rules of their order.

-clergy would be to become wholly subservient to the church and the Pope, though they must necessarily recruit their ranks from the people.
+would be to become wholly subservient to the Church and the Pope, though they must necessarily recruit their ranks from the people.

 In this last respect they would be more democratic than the opposite class.
 They would also be more directly connected with national interests and the national life, while at the same time they would be able to devote themselves more exclusively to study and to intellectual culture than the "seculars."

-103. Dunstan as a Statesman and Artisan. - In addition to these reforms, Dunstan proved himself to be as clever a statesman as theologian.
+103. Dunstan as a Statesman and Artisan. - In addition to these reforms, Dunstan (§ 100) proved himself to be as clever a statesman as theologian.
 He undertook, with temporary success, to reconcile the conflicting interests of the Danes and the English.
 He was also noted as a mechanic and worker in metals.
 The common people regarded his accomplishments in this direction with superstitious awe.

 Many stories of his skill were circulated, and it was even whispered that in a personal contest with Beelzebub, it was the devil and not the monk who got the worst of it and fled from the saint's workshop, howling with dismay.

-104. New Invasions; Danegeld. - With the close of Dunstan's career, the period of decline sets in.
-Fresh inroads began on the part of the Northmen,1 and so feeble and faint-hearted grew the resistance that at last a royal tax, called Danegeld, or Dane-money, was levied on all landed property in order to raise means to buy off the invaders.
+104. New Invasions; Danegeld (992). - With the close of Dunstan's career, the period of decline sets in.
+Fresh inroads began on the part of the Northmen (§ 91).
+The resistance to them became feeble and faint-hearted.
+At last a royal tax, called Danegeld, or Dane-money (992), was levied on all landed property in order to raise means to buy off the invaders.
 For a brief period this cowardly concession answered the purpose.
 But a time came when the Danes would no longer be bribed to keep away.

-105. The Northmen invade France. - The Danish invasion was really a part of a great European movement.
-The same Northmen who had obtained so large a part of England, had also, in the tenth century, under the leadership of Rollo, established themselves in France.
+105. The Northmen invade France. -The Danish invasion was really a part of a great European movement.
+The same Northmen who had obtained so large a part of England had also, in the tenth century, under the leadership of Rollo, established themselves in France.

 There they were known as Normans, a softened form of the word "Northmen," and the district where they settled came to be called from them Normandy.
-They founded a line of dukes, or princes, who were destined, in the course of the next century, to give a new aspect to the events of English history.
+They founded a line of dukes,